cdepillabout/evil-nix/README.md

 `evilDownloadUrl` also makes a lot of garbage in your Nix store.
 Downloading a 50 byte file makes about 4MB of garbage in your Nix store.
-This scales linerally.
+This scales linearly.
 For example, a 100 byte would make about 8MB of garbage.

 It is also very slow.
 Downloading a 50 byte file takes about 30 seconds on my machine.